Yohannesbb/markdownproject/blog/index.md

 <img src="img/inclusion.jpg" width="760">

 The above paint on the wall is a mural in downtown Clarkston, GA.
-The trucnk of the tree is covered with a very powerful words such us: Inclusive, togethernes, tolerance etc. I invite you to find more words.
+The trucnk of the tree is covered with a very powerful words such us: Inclusion, togethernes, tolerance etc. I invite you to find more words.

 <img src="img/sat_arc.JPG" width="760">